uswds/uswds-site/pages/about/security.md

 We follow GSA's [IT security policy](https://www.gsa.gov/directive/gsa-information-technology-%28it%29-security-policy) to ensure the confidentiality, integrity and availability of USWDS.

 We use Snyk to find, fix, and prevent vulnerabilities in USWDS.
-We run Snyk checks locally during development and automatically on pull requests keep the USWDS package up-to-date.
+We run Snyk checks locally during development and automatically on pull requests to keep the USWDS package up-to-date.

 We also encourage you to verify the security of the USWDS package you're using: